quacksouls/bitburner/doc/guide/gang.md

 ```

 Multiply $p$ by 100 to see that the penalty expresses the wanted level as a
-percentage of your respect. 📝 Effects of penalty on your gang.
+percentage of your respect.

+📝 Effects of penalty on your gang.

 You should not be worrying about your penalty until you have a full house, i.e.
 12 gang members.
 Early in your gang's existence, you should focus on raising
 respect to recruit more members to your gang and building the stats of your
 members, especially the Defense stat.
 Assign each recruit to train their combat
 stats, after which graduate them to strongarming civilians.
-Leave the ganster at
+Leave the gangster
-the latter task for a while until their combat stats are high enough to be
+at the latter task for a while until their combat stats are high enough to be
 assigned to armed robbery.
-Let the ganster train their stats in the latter task
+Let the gangster train their stats in the latter task
 for a while, then assign them to traffick illegal arms.
 Finally, graduate the
 gangster to commit acts of terrorism.
 The above course of tasks would train a
 gangster's combat stats until they are ready for terrorism, where they will farm